crim-ca/stac-populator/docs/populators.md

     file: FileHelper
 ```

+📌 **Note:** As a best practice, helpers should be named following the same prefix as the STAC extension they handle.
+For instance, `cf` for `CFHelper`, `file` for `FileHelper`, etc.

 ## 4. Populator

+A populator is the final stage of a `stac-populator` implementation.
+It consists of a class that defines methods to use the `DataModel` created in the previous stage and to ingest data from the source.

 Populators are defined in a specific directory created under `STACpopulator/implementations/`, to which we will refer in the following as the populator's package.
-To maintain consistency, the name of this newly created directory should follow the naming convention: `STACpopulator/implementations/IMPLEMENTATION_AUTHOR/`.

-For instance, we create `STACpopulator/implementations/RDPS_CRIM/` for the RDPS populator, with `RDPS_CRIM` being the package name.
+📌 **Note:** To maintain consistency, the name of the newly created populator package should follow the naming convention: `STACpopulator/implementations/IMPLEMENTATION_AUTHOR/`.
+For instance, `STACpopulator/implementations/RDPS_CRIM/` for the RDPS populator, with `RDPS_CRIM` being the package name.

 ### 4.1.
 Creating the populator class

-A populator class inherits from the [`STACpopulatorBase`](../STACpopulator/populator_base.py#L26) abstract class and represents the final data layer in a `stac-populator` implementation.
-It must specify the corresponding `DataModel` type and implement the abstract method `create_stac_item(...)`, which creates a data model instance for each STAC item while applying the relevant extensions described earlier.
+A populator class inherits from the [`STACpopulatorBase`](../STACpopulator/populator_base.py#L26) abstract class.
+It must specify the corresponding `DataModel` type and implement the abstract method `create_stac_item(...)`, which creates a data model instance for each STAC Item while applying the relevant extensions described earlier.
 A populator class also inherits the `def ingest(...)` method, which is called when the command associated with the populator implementation is executed, triggering the data ingestion process.

 The example below shows the [`RDPSpopulator`](../STACpopulator/implementations/RDPS_CRIM/add_RDPS.py#L14) class.

 ```python
 from typing import Any